tlicata/tl/resources/markdown/notes/emerge.md

 ```

 but couldn't quite make sense of the interface after that.
 I had the
-urge to give up because I had seen an more interesting path a few
+urge to give up because I had seen a more interesting path a few pages
-pages earlier.
+earlier.
 The `sdiff` page had also mentioned,

 > Another way to merge files interactively is to use the Emacs Lisp
 > package `emerge`.